rushabhcodes/quartz/content/Notes/Signal propagation.md

 2. **Detection Range:**
 	The range beyond the transmission range where the receiver can sense the signal’s presence but cannot decode the data.
 3. **Interference Range:**
-	The range where the signal is to- weak to be detected or decoded by a receiver but still strong enough to interfere with other ongoing transmissions.
+	The range where the signal is too weak to be detected or decoded by a receiver but still strong enough to interfere with other ongoing transmissions.

 ## Key Effects in Signal Propagation
 1. Shadowing